sindresorhus/gh-home/readme.md

 ## Related

-- [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of the package in the current directory
+- [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of a package

 ## License